MentorEmbedded/mpsoc-manifest/README.md

 ### Supported boards
 * [Avnet UltraZed-EG SOM with IO Carrier Card][ultrazed_iocc] - ES1 only boards are supported
 * Xilinx ZCU106.
 ES2/production silicon version of the board is supported
+* [Xilinx ZCU102][zcu102] - ES2/production silicon version of the board is supported.

 ### Links and docs
 * [Getting Started Guide][getting-started-android7]